Please feel free to pick herbs and fruit from the garden, taking just a small share and leaving some more for other

-Thanks to Danny for designing our logo, to Anna-Marie and Jo for photos of the Community Awareness Day, Christine Way of Inner Space for the loan of folding tables for our fundraising stalls, Voluntary Norfolk for the loan of display boards, Vanna Bartlett for designing our fundraising Christmas cards, Design Different for designing our website and producing promotional postcards and for continuing to update our website for free, Peter Salt for letting us display his old photographs of the Grapes Hill area, Personal Paper for waiving paper and print costs, Floranova for supplying free vegetable seeds and Norfolk County Council for a Landscape Conservation Grant which has paid for our fruit trees and a grant towards installing a sculpture in the garden.
+Thanks to Danny for designing our logo, to Anna-Marie and Jo for photos of the Community Awareness Day, Christine Way of Inner Space for the loan of folding tables for our fundraising stalls, Voluntary Norfolk for the loan of display boards, Vanna Bartlett for designing our fundraising Christmas cards, Design Different for designing our website, producing promotional postcards and for continuing to update our website for free, Peter Salt for letting us display his old photographs of the Grapes Hill area, Personal Paper for waiving paper and print costs, Floranova for supplying free vegetable seeds and Norfolk County Council for a Landscape Conservation Grant which has paid for our fruit trees and a grant towards installing a sculpture in the garden.

 Thanks also to the sponsors of our fruit trees, including Aran Services Ltd, Inanna's Festival, Caroline & Peter Brimblecombe, Fran & Peter Ellington, Jane Sayers & Anthony Preston, Dan Mooney - J. Thompson and Eamon O'Brien, Tom & Ben Loudon, Peter O'Callaghan, Susan Lockley and Ms Stevie Walls.